adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/hotel-api/overview-with-french.md

   </PointOfSale>
 ```

-For information about how Bing matches users to a POS, see [Matching points of sale](#Matching points of sale).
+For information about how Bing matches users to a POS, see [matching points of sale](#matching points of sale).

 The following shows a complete points of sale XML document.